 Besides boosting your career prospects, CPR skills can also come in handy when responding to emergency situations like a cardiac arrest at home or in a public place away from the hospital environment.
 In the U.S alone, over 900 people die per day as a result of sudden cardiac arrest.
 The only chance for survival during these emergencies is a quick and accurate response.
 CPR training and certification can transform you from a helpless bystander to a resourceful first-aider during an emergency situation.

 Having understood the importance of CPR, the next logical step is to sign up for the training and certification.
 National CPR Foundation can help you get the training online from the comfort of your home.
 And, you will only have to pay after receiving your certificate.
 There is no better time like the present to get CPR certified.
+And yes, National CPR Foundation is legitimate.
 Sign up and start your CPR certification journey today.